dyne/Zenroom/docs/pages/zencode-cookbook-when.md

 ### Remove characters

 The following function allow to remove specific charaters from a string.
-The third function allows to remove from a string all spaces and the characters b, f, n, r, t if preceded by "\" Given the following strings of data
+The fourth function allows to remove from a string all spaces and the characters b, f, n, r, t if preceded by "\".
+If it wants to remove the charatcer a or v, a double "\" is to put before these characters.
+Given the following strings of data

 [](../_media/examples/zencode_cookbook/cookbook_when/when_remove_char.data.json ':include :type=code json')